warmachine028/memories/README.md

 ## Introduction

--   In earlier days people used to store their valuable memories in Diaries.
+-   In earlier days people used to maintain diaries.
--   Days have changed, but needs of people still remain the same.
+-   But those days have changed, but our needs still remain the same.
--   This is a WebApp helps suffice the need for a Digital Diary and help improve the user Experience.
+-   This is a WebApp helps suffice the need for a digital diary and help improve the user Experience.
 -   The Anime [Kimi no Na wa](https://en.wikipedia.org/wiki/Your_Name) gave me inspiration to improve this project every bit.

 ---